LBL-EESA/alquimia-dev/doc/batch-tests.rst

   ./pflotran -input_prefix calcite-short

-NOTE: this is the same pflotran input file as general-reaction-ac!
+NOTE: this is the same PFloTran input file as general-reaction-ac!

 General reaction, alquimia supplied constraint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Test the alquimia interface with pflotran's general aqueous reaction, using alquimia supplied constraint.
+Test the alquimia interface with PFloTran's general aqueous reaction, using alquimia supplied constraint.

 **Status: pass**